arkopaulhalder/Doce-v2-treesiter/README.md

-# Doce-v2-treesiter
+# doce-llm-v2-treesitter

-Generating code documentation using gemini and treesitter
+Building the doce-ai llm model using treesiter lib.